3 Best Locking Lug Nuts of 2023

 These days, most cars, vans or trucks are fitted with expensive alloy wheels.
-A factory replacement could cost you hundreds of dollars (per wheel), but even if you have nasty steel wheels, losing them isn’t about the expense of the wheel, it’s the inconvenience and damage – a thief isn’t going to take the time or trouble to leave your car on jack stands – it will drop on the floor and stay there.
+A factory replacement could cost you hundreds of dollars (per wheel).
+But, even if you have nasty steel wheels, losing them isn’t about the expense of the wheel.
+It’s the inconvenience and damage.
+A thief isn’t going to take the time or trouble to leave your car on jack stands.
+It will drop on the floor and stay there.

-This could damage your exhaust, brake rotors, suspension, underfloor – pretty much every expensive component on the underneath of your vehicle – that’s a huge cost to pay.
+This could damage your exhaust, brake rotors, suspension, underfloor – pretty much every expensive component on the underneath of your vehicle.
+That’s a huge cost to pay.

-The alternative is getting yourself a quality wheel lock – a lug nut which needs a ‘key’ to remove it.
-Sure, if a thief is really determined, they may still get the wheels off, but that’s with power tools and noise – not the sort of things any thief wants to be doing at 3AM.
+The alternative is getting yourself a quality wheel lock – a lug nut that needs a ‘key’ to remove it.
+Sure, if a thief is really determined, they may still get the wheels off.
+But, that’s with power tools and noise – not the sort of things any thief wants to be doing at 3 AM.

-Best Wheel Locks for Real Security 2018
+Best Wheel Locks for Real Security

 McGard 24157 Chrome Cone Seat Wheel Locks

 These McGards 24157 are warrantied against manufacturing defects and corrosion under ‘normal’ conditions, and that’s partly down to the triple-nickel chrome plating.
 The kit comes with four wheel locks and one key, but replacement keys can be ordered direct from McGard using the unique identifier code.

-2. Gorilla 61631 Acorn Guard Locks
+Gorilla 61631 Acorn Guard Locks

-This sleeve will stop thieves from being able to hammer a standard lug nut removing tool on to the exterior of the nut – it will just rotate without actually undoing the lug nut, and thanks to the confined nature of a lug nut, you’ll find these locks virtually impossible to remove with the key (so don’t lose it!).
+This sleeve will stop thieves from being able to hammer a standard lug nut removing tool on to the exterior of the nut.
+It will just rotate without actually undoing the lug nut.
+And because of the confined nature of a lug nut, you’ll find these locks virtually impossible to remove with the key (so don’t lose it!).

 Toyota Genuine Accessories 00276-00900 Wheel Lock

 Before you rush out (actually, start clicking) to buy a set of the best locking wheel nuts, there are some things you need to consider first.